BoykovaAntonyna/nikita-kickstarter/README.md

 Either use `./setup-dev-env.sh`.
 This will start a shell script to check requirements, then runs `npm install` automatically to install Grunt and [Grunt plugins](#grunt-plugins-used) required for the build script.

-Or use `npm install` if your are on Windows (you have to check the requirements manually).
+Or use `npm install` and `bower install` if your are on Windows (you have to check the requirements manually).
 This will install Grunt and [Grunt plugins](#grunt-plugins-used) required for the build script.

 1. `grunt` or `grunt build` – start build script
 2. [http://localhost:9002/](http://localhost:9002/) or [http://0.0.0.0:9002/](http://0.0.0.0:9002/) – watch your build-directory in the browser (livereload is running on port 9002)